 A variety of SNP’s are available as well as plans for individuals with chronic, pre-existing conditions.

 Specific requirements for this plan include:

-- Location, you must live in the area of where the SNP is available.
+- Location, you must live in an area where the SNP is available

-- You must be currently enrolled in Medicare Part A and Medicare Part B, whether it’s due to age or a disability.
+- Enrolled in Medicare Part A and Medicare Part B

 - Autoimmune Disorders (Rheumatoid Arthritis, Lupus, Celiac Disease)